RamadhaRanuh/Senara/README.md

 ### Prerequisites

-Ensure you have Node.js and npm (Node Package Manager) installed.
+Please make sure you have Node.js and npm (Node Package Manager) installed.

 ### Installation